ConceptaNjolima/MyTNTResources/Curriculum maintenance/Coaches Guide.md

 * Design thinking - talk about the schedule and progressing through these phases over the next two weeks.
 Help the NTs map this to the prototype they're building as an output.
 At this point it's critical to step away from the details of implementation and get ready to empathize with users and think boldly and broadly.
 * MVP - revisit the concept of an MVP.
 The NTs will shape their MVP for their prototype with their spec.
 * Agile development - give an example of how your team or product uses agile engineering.
 Talk through your experiences with a sprint.
 Talk through a time or project you used waterfall method with.
 Reinforce that the program will bring in aspects of agile development.

+Time permitting, lead your team through an exercise of designing a product.
+Start with a broad problem statement like "design a ticket machine" or "design a refrigerator".
+Make sure they keep the customer at the center, walk through who it's for and some common needs or problems it must address.

 Check that your team has created a channel under their group.
 Encourage them to have discussions here rather than a private chat so you can stay connected.
 Reinforce keeping files there as well.